B3nac/InjuredAndroid/README.md

 ### Setup for a physical device

-1. Download injuredandroid.apk from Github
+1. Download the latest debug or release injuredandroid.apk from the releases.

 2. Enable USB debugging on your Android test phone.